fgnt/speaker_reassignment/README.md

 This repository contains the speaker reassignment tool, that was proposed in the paper "Once more Diarization: Improving meeting transcription systems through segment-level speaker reassignment".
-The tool aims to correct speaker confusion errors in a meeting transcription system after an enhancement and diarization.
+The tool aims to correct speaker confusion errors in a meeting transcription system after a diarization and enhancement.

 Please refer to the paper for more information ([Once more Diarization: Improving meeting transcription systems through segment-level speaker reassignment](http://www.arxiv.org/abs/2406.03155)).